Stopping or pausing your study

 Taking a leave of absence, withdrawing from your course or changing to less than half-time study.

-If you withdraw from studies, suspend your studies for more than 180 days, or drop below half-time study you will become ineligible for Direct Loans.
-You should contact Student Financial Support as soon as you can - do not wait until the change in your enrolment status is confirmed.
+If you withdraw from your studies, suspend your studies for more than 180 days, or drop below half-time study you will become ineligible for Direct Loans.
+You should contact Student Financial Support as soon as possible to advise of any changes - do not wait until the change in your enrolment status is confirmed.

 Leave of absence

-Leaves of absence less that 180 days (PGR students only)
+Leave of absence less than 180 days (PGR students only)

-You will not be able to receive any Direct Loan funds while on a leave of absence which has been approved by the American Department of Education.
+You will not be able to receive any Direct Loan funds while on a leave of absence which has been approved by the US Department of Education.

-Any PGT student absences, or PGR student absences over 180 days
+All PGT student absences, and PGR student absences over 180 days

 Withdrawal

-Contact Student Financial Support as soon as possible if you are planning to completely withdraw from your programme, preferably before the decision is finalised.
-A return of funds calculation may be necessary.
+Please contact Student Financial Support as soon as possible if you are planning to withdraw from your programme, preferably before the decision is finalised.
+Your eligibility for loans will end and a return of funds calculation may be necessary.

 Early submittal

-If you intend to submit your thesis before the end of the academic year, it may mean you cannot receive any outstanding disbursements for the year, and may mean part of your last disbursement will need to be returned.
-Please contact Student Financial Support before doing so.
+If you intend to submit your thesis before the end of the academic year, or your expected end date, it may mean you cannot receive any outstanding disbursements for the year, and some of your last disbursement may need to be returned.
+Please contact Student Financial Support if you are thinking of submitting early.